Abstract Factory Pattern Tutorial

 opers renamed

-11. Similarly, rename ConcreteFactory1 to WesternMealFactory, and rename operations CreateProductA and CreateProductB to PrepareMainCourse and PrepareDessert accordingly.
+11. Similarly, rename ConcreteFactory1 to WesternMealFactory, and update its operations CreateProductA and CreateProductB to PrepareMainCourse and PrepareDessert, respectively.

 concrete factory renamed

-12. Similarly, rename ConcreteFactory2 to ChineseMealFactory, and rename operations CreateProductA and CreateProductB to PrepareMainCourse and PrepareDessert accordingly.
+12. Likewise, rename ConcreteFactory2 to ChineseMealFactory, and update its operations CreateProductA and CreateProductB to PrepareMainCourse and PrepareDessert, respectively.

 concrete factory2 renamed